InternetPolicyReview/oa-resources/index.md

 ## Contact & Participation

-If you have questions about the **Open Access Resources**, feel free to contact us on Github or drop us a line at patrick.riechert@hiig.de
+If you have questions about the **Open Access Resources**, feel free to contact us on Github or drop us a line at patrick.riechert//at//hiig.de